There are many free video editing tools. Two of those are Shotcut and OpenShot. The article delves into the two and covers Shotcut vs. OpenShot.

 Both use a bit dated interface.
 You get files to the left and the main preview to the right.
 The timeline is at the bottom, with the main navigation at the top.

-One different thing about Shotcut is that it uses modes and workspaces which are not available in OpenShot (discussed below).
+One different thing about Shotcut is that it uses modes and workspaces that are not available in OpenShot (discussed below).

 Platforms